Malibakiso/practice/README.md

 # group-project-control-alt-elite
 # Group 1F

-# The Bank of Sun Online Banking Application
+# The Bank of Sun Online Banking

 A small local bank, The Bank of the Sun, has realised that its personal online banking offering is no longer appropriate for banking in 2018.
 To this end, the bank has contracted your group to develop a new online